Explooosion-code/StrefaRDM/README.md

-> THIS GAMEMODE IS CURRENTLY IN DEVELOPMENT!
+> THIS GAMEMODE IS CURRENTLY IN DEVELOPMENT! | ABANDONED (not developed now as I don't have time to keep it up.
+Feel free to contribute)

 ![LOGO](https://cdn.discordapp.com/attachments/416318109738336261/753696938053992620/RDM_Logo.png)